petudeveloper/Household-Expenses/README.md

 # HouseHold Expenses (RoR Module Capstone Project)

 > This project was built for the [Microverse](https://www.microverse.org/) Ruby on Rails Module's Capstone Project.
-The project is based on a mobile app for grouping payments by goal with the user's family/friends.
-We should followed a given design of a website, but we must personalize the content, for this project in particular we will be working grouping the expenses a house.
+The project is based on a mobile app for grouping payments by a goal with the user's family/friends.
+We should follow a given design of a website, but we must personalize the content, for this project in particular we will be working on grouping the expenses of a house.

 ![screenshot](./docs/screenshot1.png)
 ![screenshot](./docs/screenshot2.png)

-**Important**: As a project's requirement, a proper authenticated login is not a requirement.
-This is a extra feature added.
+**Important**: As a project's requirement, a properly authenticated login is not a requirement.
+This is an extra feature.

 ## Built With